Skip to main content

 How far ahead should I book Storie d'Amore?

 Book at least 3–4 weeks ahead for dinner, longer for weekend slots.
-A Michelin star (2024), a small owner-run format, and limited covers make this one of the harder tables in the Veneto to secure.
+A Michelin star (2024), a small owner-run format, limited covers make this one of the harder tables in the Veneto to secure.
 Lunch slots are more available and run the same service, so if dinner is full, lunch at 12:30 PM is the practical fallback — not a compromise.

 Is Storie d'Amore good for a special occasion?

 Yes, this is a strong special-occasion choice.
-The combination of a Michelin star, an owner-managed dining room described as beautifully decorated, and a generous, complex menu from chef Davide Filippetto gives the meal enough structure and ceremony to mark an occasion.
+The combination of a Michelin star, an owner-managed dining room described as beautifully decorated, a generous, complex menu from chef Davide Filippetto gives the meal enough structure and ceremony to mark an occasion.
 The intimate, owner-run scale also means the service feels more personal than a larger hotel-restaurant format.

 Is Storie d'Amore worth the price?